Learn something new every day More Info... by email

 Although not as common as the cancer of the serous membrane, mucinous and endometrioid epithelial carcinomas combined form an estimated 45 percent of all ovarian cancer cases.
 The former is named after its origin in the mucous membranes, which is covered by epithelium, while the latter affects the inner membrane of the uterus.
 Much rarer forms of epithelial carcinoma that afflict the ovaries include clear cell adenocarcinoma, named after the colorless tumors occurring in glandular tissue; and Brenner tumors, also known as transitional cell epithelial ovarian cancer.

 As evidenced by the several types of cancers concerning the ovaries, many instances of epithelial carcinoma are specialized to certain areas of the body.
 For instance, clear cell adenocarcinoma concentrates on the female genital tract, which means that it not only can occur in the ovaries, but in the cervix, uterus and vagina as well.
 Epithelial-myoepithelial carcinoma is a cancer of the parotid salivary duct, with the most common occurrence in elderly people.
-Other localized forms of epithelial carcinoma include acinar adenocarcinoma, which affects the prostrate; basal cell carcinoma, a form of skin cancer; and gastric adenocarcinoma, which is a clinical term for stomach cancer.
+Other localized forms of epithelial carcinoma include acinar adenocarcinoma, which affects the prostate; basal cell carcinoma, a form of skin cancer; and gastric adenocarcinoma, which is a clinical term for stomach cancer.

 Squamous-cell carcinoma, though, is notable for occurring in a variety of organs and body parts.
 This includes the esophagus, lips, lungs, skin and vagina.
 The disease is named after a scales-possessing form of epithelial layer called the squamous epithelium.